IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-bid-stream.md

 ## Information for Sharing Receivers

 To be able to decrypt a UID2 token into a raw UID2, you must be an authorized sharing receiver and have the sender's decryption keys.
-In most cases you also need a sharing relationship with the sender.
+The sender must also create a sharing relationship with you.

 For details, see [Sharing Overview: Information for Tokenized Sharing Receivers](sharing-tokenized-overview.md#information-for-tokenized-sharing-receivers).